The Billboard March

 That version was adapted into one sung and whistled by the drugged naval captain in the 1964 film Ensign Pulver.

+The march was used over the main title credits in the film Everything's Rosie (1931 RKO film).

 The 2004 film The Stepford Wives used the march.

 The tune is a popular campfire song for children in summer camps, set as a knock-knock joke, and using the lyrics:

 "Bring back the billboard, upon the hill.
 Because that billboard gave me such a thrill.